atomneb/WR_PN_Chemistry_Data/README.rst

 Description
 ===========

+Tables 4, 6–8, and 11–13 are available in the machine-readable format:

 * **Table 4** lists observed and dereddened line fluxes on a scale relative to Hb, where Hb = 100.

 * **Table 6** presents electron temperatures and densities derived from CELs.